Last updated on September 3, 2024

 Farsight Ritual | Illustration by Randy Gallegos

-Wilds of Eldraine brings a selection of new mechanics along with it, and one in particular that has caught a few people’s eyes is bargain.
-The latest “it’s just kicker,” mechanic makes a lot of spells quite a bit better for (potentially) just a small added cost.
+Wilds of Eldraine brought a selection of new mechanics along with it, including bargain as the “it’s just kicker” mechanic of the set.
+It makes a lot of spells quite a bit better for (potentially) just a small added cost.

-But how good is it, which cards does it appear on, and how, exactly, does it work?
+But how good is it, which cards does it appear on, and how does it work?
 I’ll be answering all your questions and more as I break down this simple addition to Magic.

 Let’s take a bit of a deep dive on bargain and find out!